-(a) Under 12 months (currently no supervised licence): The intention of the act is:

-- Custody period 2-13 weeks, Licence period 6-9 months

-- Court sets licence conditions

-- Executive recall

-(b) 12 months or longer imprisonment

-- Are served half in custody and half in community - Case Manager agrees intervention plan and conditions - Executive recall

-(c) Intermittent and Suspended (court handles breach) options(d) In the case of life, indeterminate and extended sentences for serious and public protection cases, the Parole Board decides the release date.
+- (a) Under 12 months (currently no supervised licence): The intention of the act is: - Custody period 2-13 weeks, licence period 6-9 months; - Court sets licence conditions: - Executive recall. - (b) Imprisonment for 12 months or longer: - Served half in custody and half in community; - Case Manager agrees intervention plan and conditions; - Executive recall. - (c) Intermittent and Suspended (court handles breach) options. - (d) In the case of life, indeterminate and extended sentences for serious and public protection cases, the Parole Board decides the release date.